ALT-F1/MICBot/readme.rst

         * Task 1 – Use the ChatConnector
         * Task 2 – Run the bot locally `ngrok http 3978`
         * Task 3 – Register the bot in the developer portal - https://dev.botframework.com/bots?id=<name of the bot>
+        * Task 4: run the chatbot locally in VS Code
     * Exercise 5: Adding global actions
     * Exercise 4: Determining Intent
         * Task 1 – Determine intent using regular expressions